jdvfx/vex_snipfuzz/README.md

 - copy <code>snipfuzz.ui</code> and <code>vex.c</code> to a directory on your computer (install_dir)
 - edit snipfuzz_hou.py and change the <code>install_dir</code> path at the top of the file
 - in Houdini create a new shelf tool and paste the content of the updated snipfuzz_hou.py
-- select any wrangle node and click on the shelf tool.
+- select any wrangle node and click on the shelf tool or assign a keyboard shortcut, for example: Alt+f

 ![](https://github.com/jdvfx/vex_snipfuzz/blob/main/gif/snipfuzz.gif)